 College Literature: A Journal of Critical Literary Studies

-The Pennsylvania Writing & Literature Project (PAWLP) is one of the oldest and largest sites of the National Writing Project.
-Founded in 1980, PAWLP works in multi-dimensional ways to improve the teaching of writing and literature in schools and communities.
-Read More.
+The West Chester Writing Project (formerly the Pennsylvania Writing & Literature Project) is one of the oldest and largest sites of the National Writing Project.
+Founded in 1980, WCWP works in multi-dimensional ways to improve the teaching of writing and literature in schools and communities.

 Poetry by the Sea: A Global Conference

-Founded in 2014 by English professor Kim Bridgford, Poetry by the Sea takes place each May in Madison, Connecticut, right on the beach on Long Island Sound.
+Founded in 2014 by our late colleague Professor Kim Bridgford, Poetry by the Sea takes place each May in Madison, Connecticut, right on the beach on Long Island Sound.
 The conference's aim is to embrace the poetic excellence in a range of constituency groups and voices.
-Read More.

 Frederick Douglass Institute